taorodrigueswork/rest-api/README.md

 - `API`: This folder contains the source code for the web API.
   - `Controllers`: This folder contains the controllers that handle incoming requests.
-  - `Program.cs`: This file is responsible for configuring and running the web host for the Rest API.
+  - `Program.c	s`: This file is responsible for configuring and running the web host.
+After .NET6 we don't have to use Startup.cs anymore.
+And the code in the Program file is more concise and simple.
+TODO: Code Coverage is not ignoring this file when running GitHub Actions using dot net cli and SonarCloud.
   - `CustomMiddlewares`:  Implements the IMiddleware interface and is responsible for global error handling.
-It intercepts exceptions thrown by the application and generates a JSON representation of an error response.
+It intercepts exceptions thrown by the application and throw the corret exception.
   - `ValidationFilterAttribute.cs`:  Validates DTO required properties.
-- `Business`: This folder contains the business logic components.
+- `Business`: This project uses a generic Interface in all classes, in order to make it simple to make dependency injection.
+We only need to register one time in the Program.cs file and it is going to inject all business classes into the system commented.
+All classes receive an AutoMapper and a Log via dependency injection.
   - `IBusiness`: This folder contains the interfaces for the business logic components.
 - `Entities`: This folder contains the entity models.
   - `DTO`: This folder contains the data transfer objects (DTOs) used for request and response payloads.